stellalc7/beat-connection/README.md

 ## technologies
 - a track, and its related tracks (and "location" - not yet defined what this means exactly - will depend on what's technically possible / most consonant) will be found via the soundcloud api
+- music api may be mixcloud (need to research rate limits, see what works)
 - the globe will be rendered and designed with three.js
 - i believe the track connection lines require d3.js (bezier curves?), time permitting